Keep Valentine’s Day low-prep and stress-free with these Valentine’s Day figurative language activities!

 Valentine’s Day Figurative Language Activities

-Since Valentine’s Day, like many holidays, can come with some unknowns at school as classes are interrupted with candy deliveries, flower fundraisers, or maybe even an assembly, I don’t like to plan activities that have too much prep time or can’t be completed on another day.
+Since Valentine’s Day, like many holidays, can come with some unknowns at school as classes are interrupted with candy deliveries, flower fundraisers, or maybe even an assembly, we don’t like to plan activities that have too much prep time or can’t be completed on another day.

 Digital Sorting Activity